 Mensa was founded in England in 1946 by a barrister named Roland Berrill, and Dr. Lance Ware, a scientist and lawyer.
 They wanted to create a society for bright people, the only qualification for membership being a high IQ.

-What are Mensa's goals?
+What are Mensa's three stated purposes?